onvif/media-signing-framework/tests/README.md

 *Copyright (c) 2024 ONVIF.
 All rights reserved.*

-# Signed Media Framework tests
+# Media Signing Framework tests

 ## Prerequisites
 The repository comes with unittests which use the check test framework.
 For getting and